The history of ZARs correlates directly with the history of South Africa

 When Lord Roberts of Britain was about to enter and occupy Pretoria, the Boer government left, taking with them any precious metals at the Pretoria Mint.
 Amongst the metals were a number of pond blanks that were ready for striking.

 Money was urgently needed by the boers to buy provisions, particularly maize and wheat, from the black tribes.
 However, the paper money that the government had brought into circulation was unacceptable to these tribes and almost an entire supply of paper money had been lost in battle with the British.
 And thus, the Veldpond coin was struck during the final year of the second boer war with a makeshift mint.
-Only 106 have been graded of these 24 carat, hand-made unique coins.
+Only 184 have been graded by NGC.
+Making these hand-made unique coins a true rarity.

 Since ZARs are so rich in South African history, it is rare to find a seller who willingly wants to part with their collection of ZARs coins.